This section describes the international relations Porirua City has with its Sister Cities and Friendly Cities around

 At the local government level, experiences can be shared and new solutions to old problems considered.
 Local government leadership also serves to open doors to the development of both people-to-people and business links, providing the platform on which the communities themselves can base their own initiatives.

 The main Sister Cities exchanges held recently or planned are:

 - Bamiyan - in the heart of Afghanistan.
-Just released - over 200 pages of colour images and text documenting the recent Bamiyan exhibition held at Pataka Museum.
+Over 200 pages of colour images and text documenting the recent Bamiyan exhibition held at Pataka Museum.
 Available at Pataka Shop $25.00.